Click here for Training Videos

 Window View

-To hide or display the Toolbar, Font Bar, and Status Bar, according to your preference.
+You may choose to hide or display the Toolbar, Font Bar, and Status Bar, according to your preference.

 Choose View menu.
 Select or de-select each item to hide or view.